michalkordyzon/michalkordyzon/README.md

 </p>

-## 🔭 Currently I’m working with:
+## 🔭 Currently I’m working on:
-- pytorch (my go-to framework for DL projects)
+- quant development & altorithmic trading 🔥🔥🔥
-- watsonx.ai
+- some pytorch
-- watsonx.data
+- best data platform for enteprise: 🎉 ibm watsonx 🎉

 ## 💾 My interests and some projects: